iamweswilson/iamweswilson-timeline/site/index.md

     link: //www.brandcrowd.com/logo-design/details/15120
     linktext: See the original logo on BrandCrowd
     title: Launched UpStack
-    year: 2009
+    year: 2010
   - copy: >
-      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chatterted my way through the Q&A. I spoke mostly about the ups and downs of online markets, which is ironic since I was only in the "biz" for less than one year.
-Just look at how excited everyone was to hear us (yawning was a common reaction.)
-Side note, iPhone photos were not great back then.
+      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chattered my way through the Q&A. I spoke mostly about the ups and downs of online marketing, which is ironic since I was only in the "biz" for less than one year.
     image: /images/sxsw-crowd.jpg
     title: Spoke on my first SXSW panel
     year: 2009